 For Non-Christians, an NDE Visit to Heaven Is a False Afterlife Preview

 Satan (i.e., the devil) is sometimes referred to as “the great deceiver,” because he constantly attempts to mislead people in all kinds of moral and spiritual matters.
-Thus, it can be argued that Satan may be responsible for instigating NDEs that give many people a false sense of confidence that they will enjoy a delightful afterlife.
+Thus, it can be argued that Satan may be responsible for instigating NDEs that give people who are not Christians a false sense of confidence that they will enjoy a delightful afterlife.

 Tompkins says on page 3 of his thesis,